Notice of Privacy Practices

 - Uses and Disclosures for Health Care Operations.
-We may use and disclose your protected health information as necessary, and as permitted by law, for our health care operations, which include the business aspects of running our health care business, such as conducting quality assessment and improvement activities, auditing functions, cost management analysis, and customer service.
-An example would be an internal quality assessment review or acting as a business associate of a health plan.
+We may use and disclose your protected health information as necessary, and as permitted by law, for our health care operations, such as conducting quality assessment and improvement activities, auditing functions, cost management analysis, and customer service.

 - Business Associates.
 Certain aspects and components of our services are performed through contracts with outside persons or organizations, such as billing, auditing, accreditation, outcomes data collection, legal services, etc. At times it may be necessary for us to provide your protected health information to one or more of these outside persons or organizations who assist us with our health care operations.
 In all cases, we require these associates to appropriately safeguard the privacy of your information and have in place the legally required safeguards to protect your health information.

 - Individuals Involved In Your Care.
 We may from time to time disclose your protected health information to designated family, friends and others who are involved in your care or in payment of your care in order to facilitate that person’s involvement in caring for you or paying for your care.
 If you are unavailable, incapacitated, or facing an emergency medical situation and we determine that a limited disclosure may be in your best interest, we may share limited protected health information with such individuals without your approval.
 We may also disclose limited protected health information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons that may be involved in some aspect of caring for you.